 A ruined 13th century Welsh castle atop a rocky crag near Bala.
 A traditional Welsh D-shaped tower was augmented with another rounded tower and a small cluster of central buildings within the defensive perimeter.
 Several other castles and remains of Roman forts are nearby, attesting to the strategic importance of the location.
 The rocky outcrop on which the castle stands provides naturally strong defences on three sides, and it is possible that the Romans made use of the location.

 A Norman motte surrounded by ditch, built c 1088 for Hugh d'Avranche, the powerful first Earl of Chester.
-The early structuire was replaced in the Civil War with a stone building surrounded by a curtain wall.
+The early structure was replaced during the Civil War with a stone building surrounded by a curtain wall.
 It is the only motte and bailey castle on Anglesey, and was apparently used by the Home Guard in WW II.